conorwhanson/coding_reference/R/R.md

 Typical flow:
 EDA --> Hypothesis --> Experiment --> Hypothesis testing --> Results (return to EDA/reformulate Hypothesis if it wasn't supported in the results)

+**Frequentist vs Bayesian statistics**
+- P-values are not hard-and-fast; just shows the likelihood of a relationship between groups.
+Bayesian a priori helps put this in perspective.

 Goal is to reject Null Hypothesis, but it's never absolute.

 Steps for Testing Hypothesis: